camilortte/Chat-Java/README.md

 Chat-Java
 =========

-Chat-Java is a complete chat to comunicated between multiple clients
+Chat-Java is a complete chat for communicate between multiple clients, its data travel encrypted with algorithm sha1.